LagoLunatic/dsvrandom/README.md

 * Allow Requiring Glitches to Win: If checked, certain glitches may be necessary to beat the game.
 * Bonus Starting Items: Starts you out with 3 random extra items and 3 random extra skills.

-There are also some buggy, experimental randomization options:
-* Players: Randomizes player movement stats.
-* Boss Locations: Randomizes which bosses appear where.
-* World Map Exits: Randomizes the order areas are unlocked on the world map (OoE only, and the Open World Map option must be disabled).
-* Enemy Sprites: Randomizes the graphics of non-boss enemies.
-* Boss Sprites: Randomizes the graphics of bosses.

-Every seed should be completable as long as you don't use the experimental options.
+Every seed should be completable as long as you don't use the options marked as "experimental".
 If you think you've found a seed that's unwinnable, first check the spoiler log (located in the same folder as the randomized ROM) to make sure you haven't missed something.
 If you haven't missed anything then you can report the bug here: https://github.com/LagoLunatic/dsvrandom/issues
 When making a bug report be sure to include the seed, randomizer version number, and all the options you checked.
-The easiest way to do that is to simply copy paste the relevant entry from the spoiler log, which lists all of those.
+The easiest way to do that is to simply upload the spoiler log, which lists all of those.

 ### Requirements